 Second-Year and Beyond

-Students are expected to teach 3 courses each year they are on a Teaching Assistant contract.
-This typically amounts to 2 sections in Fall and 1 section in spring).
+load is two courses per year (1 section in fall, 1 section in spring).
 Graduate students teach ENGL110: Seminar in Composition and are guaranteed at least one opportunity to teach a course in their field while in the program.
 This course is typically ENGL280: Approaches to Literature for Non-Majors.
 The course allows students to develop a custom syllabus on a topic of their choosing.
 Students may also teach

 Graduate students also have ample opportunity to expand their teaching qualifications through formal training programs in online-teaching and teaching multilingual learners.
 Students who complete these training programs are eligible to teach sections specifically for multilingual students, as well as online sections.